 - Maximum 40 percent to 50 percent debt-to-income (DTI) ratio, depending on loan type

-- Must meet KHC income limits at or below 80 percent of the area median income (AMI), which vary according to county and range from $42,720 up to $68,160; income cap only applies to applicant, not household
+- Must meet KHC income limits at or below 80 percent of the area median income (AMI), which vary according to county and range from $35,360 (Carter County) up to $67,760 (Boone, Bracken, Campbell, Gallatin, Grant, Kenton and Pendleton counties); income cap only applies to applicant, not household

 - Must be a single-family home, townhome, condominium or manufactured home (according to agency guidelines and must be on a permanent foundation); two-unit homes (duplexes) aren’t eligible